 If the maximum packet size is exceeded, then the MSGin5G Server reassembles subsequent segmented messages, until the Last Segment Flag indication is received, into a single MSGin5G message.
 The re-assembled message is then segmented such that each segment is smaller than the maximum allowed packet size of the targeted UE.
 Within each segmented message, the information elements defined in Table 6.13.1.2-1 are included to enable reassembly at the target.

-Editor's Note: Recovery mechanism for missing segments in point-to-point message and delivery confirmation is FFS.

-5) The MSGin5G Server delivers the contents of the MSGin5G message to the targeted 5GMSGS Client.
+5) If MSGin5G client in UE 2 has received segment with Last Segment Flag indication in it, the MSGin5G Server delivers the contents of the MSGin5G message to the targeted MSGin5G Client.
+The MSGin5G Client in UE 2 checks for the Last Segment Flag in each of the segment received as separate message before proceeding to Step 7.
+If the next segment as a separate message is not received within the expected time (based on configuration) then proceed to step 7.

 6) The 5GMSG Client reassembles all the segmented messages into a single MSGin5G message based on the information elements defined in Table 6.13.1.2-1.

+7) The MSGin5G Server sends Message received confirmation to the MSGin5G client.
+The information elements defined in Table 6.13.1.2-2 are included in the request.
+The result information element will contain "success" if the reassembly of the segments is success.
+Otherwise, the result information element will contain "failure".

+NOTE: The MSGin5G client may send acknowledge back to MSGin5G server based on application requirement.

-7) The 5GMSGS Client delivers the contents of the MSGin5G message to the targeted Application Client.
+7) The MSGin5G Client delivers the contents of the MSGin5G message to the targeted Application Client.
+If MSGin5G client has not received all messages (even after recovery procedure) or reassembly of segments failed for any reason (e.g. corrupt data) then the MSGin5G client will notify receiving of failed message to application client.

 6.13.1.5 Group Message Segmentation and Reassembly